dimbots/RaFall/tree_inference/README.md

 pipeline.
 Here now follows a brief explanation of the files and the subfolders:

-#### results

-Contains trees (and other results).
-The subfolders below this level each contain the summarized results of a SUPERSMART run.

 File description:

 - `workflow.sh` - a shell script that has all the steps taken to arrive at the